khalakuzamanrony/khalakuzamanrony/README.md

 - 📫 How to reach me: [khalekuzzamanrony3@gmail.com](mailto:khalekuzzamanrony3@gmail.com)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love exploring new testing tools and methodologies.
+- 👨‍💻 All of my projects are available at https://github.com/khalakuzamanrony/Software-Testing-Projects

 ## 🛠 Skills